dsmith111/GO_Projects/README.md

 ## What is this?
-As stated in the repo description, this repository will simply hold small projects based in GO.
+As stated in the repo description, this repository will simply hold small projects based in Go.